Institute for Nature Study: A photo guide

 Other photo spots near the Institute for Nature Studies

-Institute for Nature Study details
+Where is the Institute for Nature Study?

 The Institute for Nature is similar to Todoroki Valley and Koishikawa Botanical Garden.
 All three are in very natural states and great places to escape the concrete jungle for a short time.
 You can recharge your batteries in all of them.